vipocenka/ZoKrates/zokrates_book/src/language/types.md

 ```

 #### Assignment
-The variables within a struct instance, the so called members, can be accessed through the `.` operator as shown in the following extended example:
+The variables within a struct instance, the so-called members, can be accessed through the `.` operator as shown in the following extended example:

 ```zokrates
 {{#include ../../../zokrates_cli/examples/book/struct_assign.zok}}